manatlan/reqman/docs/yml_syntax.md

     root: https://example.com
 ```

-it's better to define it in the reqman.conf
+It's better to define it in the reqman.conf

 ### "timeout"